 This facility offers garage space for all the road department vehicles and equipment, a workshop and an office area.
 Also on site are storage bins for the road salt and grits used during the winter months.

-Mark Haerr is the Road Department Superintendent; he is assisted by Bryan Hiles.
+Bryan Hiles is the Road Department Superintendent; he is assisted by Joe Danley.
 The department staff consists of several additional full time employees and a varying number of part time employees who work during the spring, summer and fall seasons.

-From left to right: Ryan Perkins, Joe Danley, Kyle Wilhelm, and Assistant Road Superintendent Bryan Hiles.
+From left to right: Ryan Perkins, Joe Danley, Kyle Wilhelm, and Bryan Hiles.

 The Road Department is responsible for the repair and maintenance of over 61 miles of public streets and roads within Moorefield Township.
 A major portion of the Township budget is allocated to road maintenance and services.
 The need for repaving and patching is ongoing.
 Moorefield Township currently spends in excess of $300,000.00 annually to repair and resurface roads.
 Patching is done year round, as needed.
 As a street is scheduled to be re-surfaced, residents will be notified several months in advance.
 This will provide an opportunity to arrange desired curb repairs and replacement at the expense of the homeowner.